NicoolJohn/english-for-designers/thesis-digest/index.md

 ## Abstract

 This thesis focuses on creating a new board game form the start.
-My intentions are to try to clarify few key words, such as Corporate Identity and Corporate Design, that are needed to understand the topic.
+My intentions are to try to clarify few key words, such as Corporate Identity and Corporate Design that are needed to understand the topic.
 Also I am going to collect data from the survey I did among more than 170 people, which focuses on public awarness of drinking games in Czech Republic.
 I will analyze this survey and use it to determine key point of my thesis, such as targeted group.
 Then I would like to apply this acquired info and create a concept and visual design of a new expansion card game to already existing worldwide-known game Beer Pong.
 Lastly, one of the main parts will also be applying said design and using it to communicate on social media.

 ## Keywords

 Drinking game, Board game, Students, College, Student life, Advertisement, Graphic design, Visual identity, Socials, Marketing

 ## Main Text

+Based on my previous experience with games and starting my own business, I wanted to create something that will expand my sortiment.
+The idea came from multiple occasions of playing the game “Beer Pong”, and being bored as a spectator after a few rounds.
+My goal is to create concept of an add-on game that will entertain multiple people at once and will enrich the gameplay itself.
+My thesis will focus on creating such game, as well as it’s initial advertisement on social media.

 <!--
 Consider these sections, and chunk them into separate paragraphs for readability.
 Note that a single sentence can represent a paragraph.
 See, What makes writing more readable? https://pudding.cool/2022/02/plain/ for guidance.